France: Normandy & Brittany

 Included Meals: Breakfast, Lunch, Dinner

-Note: The Bayeux Tapestry Museum will close on September 1, 2025, for renovations and is scheduled to reopen in 2027.
+Note: The Bayeux Tapestry Museum will be closed for renovation in 2026 and is scheduled to reopen in 2027.

 Included Meals: Breakfast